+(i) The regulatory capital value reflects the nominal value upon initial recognition less any associated issue costs.

+(ii) The regulatory capital value reflects estimates of the fair value adjustment to the nominal value upon initial recognition.

+(iii) Issue price of £100 per CCDS (representing £1 of nominal amount and £99 of premium per CCDS).

+(iv) The Board resolved not to call the PIBS on the earliest call date of 5 April 2021.

-- (i) The regulatory capital value reflects the nominal value upon initial recognition less any associated issue costs. - (ii) The regulatory capital value reflects estimates of the fair value adjustment to the nominal value upon initial recognition. - (iii) Issue price of £100 per CCDS (representing £1 of nominal amount and £99 of premium per CCDS). - (iv) As indicated in the Society's Distribution Policy and subject to a cap per CCDS, adjusted annually for inflation by reference to the UK CPI published by the ONS.
+(v) As indicated in the Society's Distribution Policy and subject to a cap per CCDS, adjusted annually for inflation by reference to the UK CPI published by the ONS.